tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 - Are there specific boroughs in NYC that are disproportionately affected by West Nile virus?

-We hypothesize that ***the NYC regions with the highest heat vulnerability index score will have the highest incidence of West Nile virus cases***.
+We hypothesize that ***between the years of 2021 to 2024, the NYC regions with the highest heat vulnerability index score will have the highest incidence of West Nile virus cases***.

 ## Data